 Indeed, many of my most enjoyable years were spent as a largely impecunious bachelor in my 20s.

 (I learned that some women don’t care what kind of car you drive if you can work small miracles on the grill.)

 Bottom line: When it comes to how much is enough, only your own definition matters.

 My view is, you’re wealthy if you have the resources to live the way you want to live.

 Money unspent – capital – is power.
 It gives you the freedom to make choices, help others and enjoy what’s most important to you.

-It’s hard to argue with the words variously attributed to Mae West, Gertrude Stein and Sophie Tucker: “I’ve been rich and I’ve been poor – and believe me, rich is better.”
+It’s hard to argue with the words often attributed to Mae West: “I’ve been rich, and I’ve been poor – and believe me, rich is better.”